IlliaBondarnko/prepearing_to_project/README.md

- before starting it you have to install packages: datetime, telegram.ext, telegram.

-for example:
-    write into the console -> pip install datetime etc...
+  1. before starting it you have to install datetime module, telegram.ext package and python-telegram-bot package for example: write into the console -> pip install datetime etc...
+  2. then put the code into your python environment
+  3. change the TOKEN to yours
+  4. run it
     ___________________________________________________________
     WHAT IS IT?
     this is a telegram-bot, that consideres itself as a notebook.